Damilola1200/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-function prints a string followed by new line
+function that prints a string, in reverse, followed by a new line